civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 6

-  **(1)** Subject to this Division, service on Her Majesty of a garnishee summons, together with a copy of the order against **a** debtor and an application in the prescribed form, binds Her Majesty **15** days after the day on which those documents are served.
+  **(1)** Subject to this Division, service on Her Majesty of a garnishee summons, together with a copy of the order against a debtor and an application in the prescribed form, binds Her Majesty 15 days after the day on which those documents are served.

-  **(2)** A garnishee summons served on Her Majesty is of no effect unless it is served on Her Majesty in the first **45** days following the first day on which it could have been validly served on Her Majesty.
+  **(2)** A garnishee summons served on Her Majesty is of no effect unless it is served on Her Majesty in the first 45 days following the first day on which it could have been validly served on Her Majesty.

   **(3)** The garnishee summons ceases to bind Her Majesty after the periods and in the circumstances specified in the regulations.

-> **Explanatory Note**:
-> Existing text of section 6:
-> *Existing Text*:
-> > Subject to this Division, service on Her Majesty of a garnishee summons, together with a copy of the judgment or order against the debtor and an application in the prescribed form, binds Her Majesty fifteen days after the day on which those documents are served.
-> > A garnishee summons served on Her Majesty is of no effect unless it is served on Her Majesty in the first thirty days following the first day on which it could have been validly served on Her Majesty.

 ### Section 86